Tirth-TP/social_posts/README.md

 ## 📄 License

-This project is open-source and free to use.
+This project is open-source and available under the [MIT License](./LICENSE).